apiato/documentation/docs/components/main-components/routes.md

 [Routes](https://laravel.com/docs/routing) are responsible for mapping incoming HTTP requests to their corresponding controller functions.

+Apiato introduces a new approach to route organization and does not use the default `routes/web.php` and `routes/api.php` files.
+Therefore, you won't find these files in Apiato.

-To generate new routes you may use the `apiato:generate:route` interactive command:
+To generate new routes, you may use the `apiato:make:route` interactive command:

 ```
-php artisan apiato:generate:route
+php artisan apiato:make:route
 ```

 ## Definition & Principles